Rasie1/c-of-x/README.md

 The language is aimed to:

++

 + Provide an ability to express maximum level of abstraction as one can think of

-+ Safety

 + Be easily writeable, readable and maintanable